Daiwa House REIT Investment Corporation

 Concept and Definition of ZEB

-Please refer to "ZEB Assessment" in Obtainment of Green Building Certifications
+Please refer to "ZEB Certification" in Obtainment of Green Building Certifications

 Capital Deployment (Purchase of Non-fossil Certificates and Investment in Solar Power Generation Equipment)